EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-infiltration excess runoff as a function of rainintensity and vegetated fraction
+Infiltration excess runoff as a function of rain intensity and vegetated fraction.

 **Parameters**
 - None